About the program

 - a one-page statement of your teaching philosophy as an instructor of English Language Learners (ELLs) that describes how you might differentiate teaching and learning for this student population;

 - 12 study hours in a language other than English or demonstration of Intermediate Mid proficiency through the Oral Proficiency Interview (OPI) by the American Council on Teaching of Foreign Languages (ACFTL standards) Foreign Languages (ACFTL standards); and

 - employment in a school district by the fall of your admission to the program.
 You must submit a statement of support signed by the school district where you are employed and will have access to a bilingual classroom.

 Tuition support is available to qualified accepted students, subject to fund availability.
-This funding is provided by the New York State Office of Bilingual Education and World Languages grant program.
+This funding is provided by the New York State Office of Bilingual Education and World Languages (a NYSED grant program).
 Students must meet all criteria for acceptance into the program.

 Tuition Support Requirements:

 - Students must agree and sign the SUNY Oneonta Bilingual Education Tuition Assistance Agreement

 - Students must pass the New York State Bilingual Education Assessment in a language other than English by the deadline stated in the Tuition Assistance Agreement form, or they must pay full tuition to the college.

 - This program is a cohort model where students begin in the summer and end the program the following spring.
 Admitted BEC students must complete the program course sequence as described below.